15 Best Things to Do in Canyonlands National Park

 Google Maps Directions: Four Corners Monument

-Read My Separate Post: Bryce Canyon National Park
+Read My Separate Posts: Bryce Canyon National Park / Zion National Park

-If you’re looking for some good Mexican food, consider Fiesta Mexicana, located right in the heart of downtown Moab!
+If you’re looking for some great Mexican food, consider Fiesta Mexicana, located right in the heart of downtown Moab!

 Yelp: Fiesta Mexicana

-Dinosaur National Monument easily makes my top 20 list, but in terms of being near Moab, Dinosaur is the odd one out.
+Dinosaur National Monument easily makes my top recommendations, but in terms of being near Moab, Dinosaur is certainly the odd one out!

 By this, I mean that most of the best things on this list are in the general Utah, Arizona, and Colorado area, making Dinosaur National Monument the most out-of-the-way adventure on this list.